 A short video [03:02 min] for pupils to watch and get a feel for what returning to the building will be like for our return from 29 June.

-We are planning (subject to Welsh Government confirmation) for the following pupils to return to in-building learning from 15 March:
+We are planning (subject to any change from Welsh Government) for the following return to in-building learning.

 - Class 3/4